railsonrames/railson-personal-website.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a passionate and results-driven software developer with over 10 years of experience, currently specializing in the .NET development platform.
-Throughout my career, I’ve had the opportunity to work on large-scale enterprise and government projects through renowned consulting firms such as Accenture and, more recently, Capgemini Engineering.

-My professional journey spans diverse sectors including road infrastructure, public works management, military systems, government digital certification, banking, IoT, real estate, delivery services, and more.
-This broad exposure has sharpened both my technical expertise and my ability to adapt to different business contexts.
+I’m a software developer with over 10 years of experience, currently focused on the .NET development platform.
+I've contributed to large-scale enterprise and government projects through well-known consulting firms like Accenture and, most recently, Capgemini Engineering.
+My work has spanned sectors such as road infrastructure, public works, military systems, government digital certification, banking, IoT, real estate, and delivery services.

-I pride myself on my strong interpersonal skills and my ability to thrive in both collaborative and leadership roles.
-My persistence, integrity, and commitment to delivering high-quality solutions are core to how I approach each project.
-I’m deeply committed to continuous learning and knowledge sharing, always aiming to grow without compromising a healthy work-life balance.
+I approach my work with professionalism, responsibility, and a constant drive to improve.
+I value clear communication, strong collaboration, and delivering quality solutions while maintaining a balanced and sustainable workflow.

-In addition to hands-on development, I’ve actively participated in knowledge transfer initiatives and the onboarding of new team members—experiences that have enhanced my mentoring abilities.
-This has inspired me to create structured training materials, which I plan to publish soon.
-My background also includes experience in software requirements analysis and a solid foundation in visual design, allowing me to effectively bridge the gap between technical, creative, and business teams.
+Over the years, I’ve also taken part in onboarding and knowledge-sharing initiatives, which strengthened my role as a technical mentor and opened opportunities to develop structured training content.
+My experience with software requirements and visual design allows me to bridge the gap between technical teams, clients, and design or marketing departments.

-Whether you're looking for a fullstack or backend developer who brings both technical depth and strong communication to the table, I’m ready to contribute and grow alongside your team or project.
+If you’re looking for a fullstack or backend developer who combines solid technical delivery with adaptability and strong team integration, I’d be glad to connect.